Full Metabolic Blockage Protocol

 - Fatty Acids

-I will link thorough visualisation of this approach, as presented by Jane McLelland in her book How to Starve Cancer.
+I will link thorough visualisation of this approach, as presented by Jane McLelland in her book (you can purchase directly on her webpage) How to Starve Cancer.

 ORANGE zone – Fatty Acids Metabolism